New Pokémon Snap: Synopsis and gameplay

 Suzaki's vision for the game was to keep the basic gameplay from the original, while adding new features that reflected how people currently interact with photographs.
 He explained, "The result is a simple game of taking pictures in a world where Pokémon are alive and well in nature, but at the same time there is a variety of contemporary ways to play with photography."

 It was announced during the Pokémon Presents presentation on June 17, 2020, and was released on April 30, 2021, for the Nintendo Switch.

-An update released on August 3, 2021, adds three new areas to explore and 20 more Pokémon.
+An update released on August 3, 2021, adds three new areas to explore and 20 more Pokémon, bringing the total to 234.